parijatmishra/learn/aws/codebuild-docker/README.md

 #### Option 1: Using the Console

+Edit the file `codebuild/iam-service-policy.json` and substitute your AWS account ID, the AWS region you are using, the AWS CodeBuild project names you chose (in the policy they referenced in CloudWatch Logs permissions as `log-group:/aws/codebuild/<project-name-prefix-*>`), the S3 bucket name, and the ECR repository name you chose.

-Using the AWS console, create an IAM role.
+Using the AWS console, create an IAM role with "AWS Service -> CodeBuild" as the *trusted entity*.
 We will assume the name of the role is `codebuild-spring-boot-rest-greeting-role`.
-Edit the file `codebuild/iam_policy.json` and substitute your AWS account ID, the AWS region you are using, the AWS CodeBuild project names you chose (in the policy they referenced in CloudWatch Logs permissions as `log-group:/aws/codebuild/<project-name-prefix-*>`), the S3 bucket name, and the ECR repository name you chose.
-Create a new IAM policy and insert this JSON into the (adjust resource names to adopt to your names):
+In the *Create Policy* step, choose "Create Your Own Policy" and insert the contents of `codebuild/iam-service-policy.json` into the *Policy Document* field.

 #### Option 2: Using the CLI

 ```
-$ aws iam create-policy --policy-name CodeBuild-spring-boot-rest-greeting --policy-document file://codebuild/iam_policy.json
-$ aws iam create-role --role-name codebuild-spring-boot-rest-greeting-role --assume-role-policy-document file://codebuild/codebuild-iam-role-trust-policy.json
+$ aws iam create-role --role-name codebuild-spring-boot-rest-greeting-role --assume-role-policy-document file://codebuild/iam-trust-policy.json
-$ aws iam attach-role-policy --role-name codebuild-spring-boot-rest-greeting-role --policy-arn arn:aws:iam::825739414361:policy/CodeBuild-spring-boot-rest-greeting
+$ aws iam put-role-policy --role-name codebuild-spring-boot-rest-greeting-role --policy-name spring-boot-rest-greeting-policy --policy-document file://codebuild/iam-service-policy.json
 ```

 ### Update CodeBuild project files

-Edit `codebuild/codebuild_*.json` files, and update them with your AWS account id, AWS region, CodeCommit repository name, S3 bucket name, ECR repository name, and IAM role name.
+Edit `codebuild/project_*.json` files, and update them with your AWS account id, AWS region, CodeCommit repository name, S3 bucket name, ECR repository name, and IAM role name.